SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>float and double</h3>

-In Java and C#, to indicate a float literal you must add f as a suffix. any number containing a decimal point not explicitly indicated as a float will be adouble
+In Java and C#, to indicate a float literal you must add f as a suffix. any number containing a decimal point not explicitly indicated as a float will be a double
+Most other languages don't distinguish between floats and doubles on a keyword level, merely by size (rust) or automatically
+TODO: Check the above sentence and add more understanding on the difference between a float and a double-precision float on a conceptual level as distinct from how programming languages call them.

 Enum is short for enumeration or enumerated datatype.
 An enum is a datatype that can take on one of a finite set of values.